Chaim Machlev: Exhibitions and recognition

 Machlev’s work has been included in several museum exhibitions exploring tattooing as a contemporary art form.
 In 2016 he participated in Tattoo Forever at the Museum of Contemporary Art of Rome (MACRO), an institutional exhibition curated by Federica Nicosia and published by Gangemi Editore Spa.
 The same year his geometric line-art tattoos were featured in Tattoos: The Human Body as a Work of Art at the Eretz Israel Museum (MUZA) in Tel Aviv, curated by Yasmin Bergner.
 According to institutional press coverage, Tattoo Forever was recognized by BMW Group Italia as part of a broader cultural collaboration promoting tattooing as fine art.

 Also in 2016, Machlev organized and curated Project 24, a 24-hour global tattoo charity event held in Berlin and other cities, with proceeds donated to humanitarian causes.
 The event was featured in airberlin Magazine.

 His inclusion in the museum exhibitions Tattoo Forever and Tattoos: The Human Body as a Work of Art is also noted in the book Tattoo Forever (Gangemi Editore Spa, 2016) and in Tattoo & Religion, which identifies him among contemporary artists redefining the medium as fine art.

-Personal life

-Machlev divides his time between Berlin and California, where he operates private studios under the name DotsToLines.
-He maintains a private working environment, seeing only one client per day in sessions described as meditative and collaborative.
-Due to his one-client-per-day schedule, appointments are reported to be booked well in advance.
-Inked Magazine reported that his clientele includes individuals who travel internationally for his work, reflecting his established reputation in contemporary tattoo art.